A note on one-parameter subgroups of SO(3,2): Chern-Simons framework

-Here, the field $A$ is Lie algebra valued one-form, while the gauge parameter is defined as a Lie algebra valued zero-form.
-When this algebra is $so(3,2)$ the action gives conformal gravity (CG) in three dimensions \cite{Horne:1988jf}.
-The action is also equivalent to CG action for $A$ valued in Lorentz group.
-The equations of motion are given by After fixing the gauge parameters along the lines of \cite{Horne:1988jf} the equation of motion reads
+Here $A$ is a Lie-algebra–valued one-form, while the gauge parameter is a Lie-algebra–valued zero-form.
+When the algebra is $so(3,2)$, the action describes conformal gravity (CG) in three dimensions \cite{Horne:1988jf}.
+The action is also equivalent to the CG action when $A$ is expressed in terms of the Lorentz connection.